RocketDerp/April14_2025/Bloomsday_2025/War_Against_Reality_nobody_can_focus_on_because_real.md

 # War Against Reality shallowness outcomes

 The War Against Reality, War Against Science non-instrumental reason thinking, is a war that favors fiction.
 Where style, fashion, mannerisms, voice, cadence, media presence drives almost everything.
+Using the right memes, social media slang, even when no-identity Twitter and Reddit - the right length, the right banality, the right button-pusshing words and memes.
 Not deep understanding & comprehension, but shallowness, speed, electric media speed.
+Absence of sustained focus on *important and serious* topics unless they are reactions (react to news of war events, pandemic events, etc).

 https://mastodon.social/@RoundSparrow/114694691935815196